gduverger/multifamily-pro-forma-guide/part4-adjacent.md

 ---

 ### 4) Sensitivity & Scenario Analysis
-Simple: This is testing ‘what if’ questions, like what happens if rents grow slower or if the sale price is lower.
+Said differently, This is testing ‘what if’ questions, like what happens if rents grow slower or if the sale price is lower.
 It’s like adjusting ingredients in a recipe to see how the taste changes.
 **What**: Systematic “what‑if” tests for key drivers (rent growth, vacancy, OpEx, exit cap, interest rates).
 **Excel**: Data Table, Scenario Manager, and index‑based drivers.
 **Examples**